 Linq Promenade Shop Hours

 Although the area is open 24 hours a day, and various bars and restaurants at the Linq will stay open later, the shops on the promenade can have varying hours, (I Love Sugar, for example, closes at 1 AM on weekends), but most follow the same schedule of hours.
-The shops all open at 10 a.m., seven days a week.
+The shops all open at 10 AM, seven days a week at the latest.